 This link will save you 15% (same as the one above).

-9. Swap your disposable plastic razors for these plastic-free ones.
+Upgrade for one of these plastic-free razors.
 (The “Leaf” – for shaving legs or large areas; or the “Twig” – for faces, or other small areas where you want detailed control).

-Save 15% on the bars through this link (or the one above).
-Use tiltedmap10 to save 10% on the concentrates (even for repeat orders).
+Save 15% on the bars through this link.
+Use the discount code tiltedmap10 to save 10% on the concentrates (even for repeat orders!).

 [Details: Shampoo bar review.
 Shampoo concentrate review.]